swami-mahesh/Media-Organizer/README.md

  Media-Organizer is a library to organise your media ( Photos and videos ) better.

-    Have you ever felt frustrated with managing your media like millions of photos and media scattered across different storage mediums/ hard disks?
-Wouldn't it be good to have it organised automatically, grouped by date taken by inspecting the Image or Video file.
+    Have you ever felt frustrated with managing your media like millions of photos and media scattered across different storage mediums/ hard disks?<br/> Wouldn't it be good to have it organised automatically, <br/>grouped by date taken by inspecting the Image or Video file.

 # Features!
   - Copy/Move Photos & Videos from Multiple Source folders at once.